Divide-By-0/blog/content/posts/conviction_convos.md

 yush —
-yup good takeaway, you need a full mental model from the ground up so only a book is gonna give u that (also I feel like ive had this similar kind of conviction convo like 100 times lol, do u mind if I anonymize + summarize it and stick it on my blog to link to ppl in the future)
+yup good takeaway, you need a full mental model from the ground up so only a book is gonna give u that (also I feel like ive had this similar kind of conviction convo many many times lol, do u mind if I anonymize + summarize it and stick it on my blog to link to ppl in the future)

 friend N -
 please do, I would do the same if I was stable on a view on this topic